xsunny-xie/oulad-last-minute-learning/README.md

 ## Research Question

-**Does the temporal concentration of online engagement before an assessment explain differences in student performance beyond total engagement volume?**
+**Is the temporal concentration of online engagement before an assessment associated with differences in student performance beyond the total volume of engagement?**

 ## Hypotheses